 SABR does not have much in the way of advertising opportunities — in fact, currently none.
 The Baseball Research Journal and The National Pastime only accept ads from SABR’s publication partners (McFarland & Co., University of Nebraska Press) and our website does not take any form of advertising.

 7. SABR Convention

 The annual SABR convention draws from 500 to 800 of the most devoted baseball enthusiasts in the world, including historians, bloggers, academics, and members of the media.
 Research presentations at the convention consist of a 20-minute presentation followed by 5 minutes of Q&A. Research presentations are assigned by a vetting committee who considers the abstracts several months in advance of the convention.
 There are also poster presentations.
 You may submit to both.
 (The call for abstracts is usually made in January-February and information is posted at SABR.org/convention.)
 There are also commercial promotional opportunities associated with the convention, such as taking a table in the Vendors Room, placing a flyer or promo item in the convention goody bag, or sponsoring an event at the convention.

 8. Other SABR events

-Depending on the subject of the book, you might consider attending or presenting at one of the many other SABR events including the Jerry Molloy Negro Leagues conference, the Fred Ivor-Campbell 19th Century Conference in Cooperstown, or the SABR Analytics Conference.
+Depending on the subject of the book, you might consider attending or presenting at one of the many other SABR events including the Jerry Malloy Negro League Conference, the Frederick Ivor-Campbell 19th Century Conference in Cooperstown, the SABR/IWBC Women in Baseball Conference, or the SABR Analytics Conference.
 Check out SABR.org/events for a list of our annual conferences.

 9. Make connections